Explore Mobile-First Identity

 With Salesforce Mobile-First Identity, you can choose how much—or how little—user information to collect when users sign up.
 Ask for the basics initially, and get more information in future logins.

 Customizations with a Few Lines of Code

 Salesforce Mobile-First Identity gives you a simple, clicks-not-code way to set up your mobile-first login experience.
-But with a few lines a code, you can customize it to address more of your login needs, like allowing users to log in with through their social network account.
+But with a few lines of code, you can customize it to address more of your login needs, like allowing users to log in with their social network account.
 By default, users can log in with their email address or phone number.
 You can customize login to use another unique identifier, like an account number or license plate.